cavillo/polymetis-node/docs/examples/fibonacci/README.md

 }
 ```

-Once we start creating endoints in the ``api`` folder we have to explicily tell our service we want to initialize the `API routes`.
+Once we start creating endoints in the ``api`` folder we have to explicily tell the service we want to initialize the `API routes`.
 This we do on the ``index.ts` by adding the following lines:

 ```typescript
 import { ServiceBase } from 'polymetis-node';